-I asked our YinOva Center patient Jane to write today’s blog entry.
-Jane is a woman I am proud to know.
-Having suffered a stroke she took full responsibility for her own healing in a profound way.
-She sought out the best of conventional and complementary medicine in order to create her own path to recovery.
-She has been fearless in confronting the issues that lead to her stroke and has learned to be both gentle with herself and rigorous in her pursuit of healing.
+I asked our Yinova Center patient Jane to write today’s blog entry.
+Having suffered a stroke, Jane took full responsibility for her own healing in a profound way and sought out the best of conventional and complementary medicine in order to create a path to recovery.
+Jane has been fearless in confronting the issues that lead to her stroke and has learned to be both gentle as well as rigorous in the pursuit of healing.
 I am pleased to report that Jane has almost fully recovered.
-She is an inspiration and I am so grateful that she has taken the time to write about her experience and share it with you.

 Stroke of Luck

 Jill asked me to write about my stroke a while ago.
 I have made a few starts, but I have not been able to get very far.
 I think that is because I kept concentrating on the event.
 The trauma of the actual stroke as I began to write.
 What I would actually like to write about is how I got through it, not how devastating it was.
 Suffice it to say that stroke is a major traumatic event.
 I went from functioning normally to not being able to stand or even look at people for any length of time in the space of about 15 minutes.
 I experienced profound vertigo the like of which I never wish to feel again.
 I could not tell or maintain temperature on the right side of my body and I could not move my left leg.
 When I stabilized, it was as if I was in a different body than the one I had been in for the past 47 years.